How to buy additional life insurance

 Do you need additional life insurance?

-Whenever your financial obligations change or a major life event happens, it’s a good idea to review your life insurance coverage to ensure that if you died, those financial obligations would be adequately covered by your life insurance death benefit.
+Whenever your financial obligations change or a major life event happens, it’s a good idea to review your life insurance coverage so you feel confident that if you die, those financial responsibilities will be adequately covered by the payout from your insurance.

-Some common reasons to increase life insurance coverage include:
+Some common reasons to consider increasing your life insurance coverage are:

-For example, many people first buy life insurance when they buy a home in order to cover the mortgage payment if they were to die.
-If you’re getting life insurance to help pay off a mortgage, you’ll want to make sure the term lasts at least as long as the mortgage.
+For example, many people first buy life insurance when they buy a home in order to cover their mortgage payment if they were to die.
+If you’re getting life insurance to help pay off a mortgage, you’ll probably get a 30-year term life insurance policy to cover you until your mortgage is paid off.

 How much additional life insurance do you need?

-A 20-year mortgage would require a 20-year term policy to ensure that if you were to die before the loan was paid off, your spouse would receive enough of a death benefit to pay the balance due.
+You’ll also want to think about how long your coverage needs to last.
+A 20-year mortgage would require a 20-year term policy.
+This would ensure that if you were to die before the loan was paid off, your spouse would receive enough money to pay off the debt and keep your house.

 If you can, you also want to provide a cushion for any unexpected life events.
 For example, it’s very common to refinance a home or upgrade to a larger and more expensive home.

-Either scenario may mean that your original term policy might not provide enough protection to cover your entire debt, in which case you would want to add coverage or buy a new policy.
+Either scenario may mean that your original term policy won’t provide enough protection to cover all of your debt, in which case you’d want to add coverage or buy a new policy.

 Ready to shop for life insurance?